IsmaelHK1/Morpion/README.md

 # Morpion
-This is a Morpion code in C#
+This is a Web application who play a Morpion game code in C#